 Speech therapists use several alternative methods, techniques and devices to aid in their traditional treatment of patients with a range of speech, language, swallowing and cognitive conditions.
-They must be used as a component of a more comprehensive speech therapy program and may be performed by ASHA-certified speech therapists or qualified occupational therapist.
+They must be used as a component of a more comprehensive speech therapy program and may be performed by a qualified provider of speech therapy services.
 Examples include thermal tactile stimulation and expiratory muscle strengthening using a device.
 Performance of all services is subject to state regulations including therapy practice acts and should be rendered in accordance with those.